wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 - Access only the application from a preconfigured application group in a host pool.
 Use Azure AD and role-based access controls to provide fine-grained authorization.

 >[!NOTE]
->Windows Virtual Desktop requires AD DS.
+>Windows Virtual Desktop requires Active Directory Domain Services (AD DS).
 An AD DS domain-joined session host takes advantage of Azure AD security features.
 These features include conditional access, multifactor authentication, and Intelligent Security Graph.